openshift/training/beta-4-setup.md

 ### CLI versus Console
 There are currently two ways to get from source code to components on OpenShift.
-The CLI has a tool (`new-app`) that can take a source code repository as an input and then configure OpenShift to do what we need.
+The CLI has a tool (`new-app`) that can take a source code repository as an input and will make its best guesses to configure OpenShift to do what we need to build and run the code.
 You looked at that already.

 You can also just run `osc new-app --help` to see other things that `new-app` can help you achieve.

-The web console also lets you point directly at a source code repository, but requires a little bit more input to get things running.
+The web console also lets you point directly at a source code repository, but requires a little bit more input from a user to get things running.
 Let's go through an example of pointing to code via the web console.
 Later examples will use the CLI tools.

 ### Adding the Builder ImageStreams
 While `new-app` has some built-in logic to help automatically determine the